chidinma97/lcs_exercise/README.md

 Adding more code or more features will not necessarily produce a better result.
 The evaluators are trying to get a sense of your level of knowledge and experience with these tools, your overall engineering approach and your ability to communicate what you have done.

+# How to

+Run application as listed in {## Running the application}
+Listing
+When application begins, a table with every member's first name, last name, state, party, and state district will be presented.

+Filtering
+There are 3 filtering option.
+They are all case insensitive:
+    Search Name: will filter based on of name (either first or last) contains the string submitted.
+Press enter to  search.
+A subset of the current list of members will be shown

+    Search Party: will filter based on the members party. (only works with inputs r or d).
+A subset from the current list of members will be shown.

+    Search State: will filter based on states that contains the string submitted.
+A subset from the current list of members will be shown.

+    I did not add a filter based on state district since each value was unique Submitting an empty string (no whitespace) in a filter that has already been used will reset table to original state.

+Sorting
+Clicking on any of the columns will sort the data.
+Might need multiple clicks to sort as wanted since each sort refers to the same sort order status (ascending/descending).